As a prepper, you want to be ready for anything.

 Reckless, desperate people.

 Face it, not everyone will be as ready as you.
 And you definitely don’t want to underestimate people when they’re desperate.
-Thugs may just break in your home and try to steal all the stuff you’ve prepped.
+Thugs may just break into your home and try to steal all the stuff you’ve prepped.

 Do you want to give them that satisfaction?
 Absolutely not.